byewokko/penrose/README.md

 - bottom-up approach (composing tiles randomly) needs more work
   - it needs edge markers instead of node markers
 - let's try the pentagrid approach
+    - generate random pentagrid
+    - calculate all intersections
+    - find out which strips each of them lies in => 5 coordinates
+    - use this as oracle for the compositional tiling method
+- pentagrid will probably fail because of floating point math
+    - for tiling composition, use heapq
+    - first resolve nodes with higher confidence (further away from closest neighbors)

+## To watch out:

+- no grid line can pass through the origin
+- no more than two lines can intersect at any single point

 ### RESOURCES